- Home

 Ready to Learn More?

-Valencia, with a metro population of around 1,720,000, is Spain's third largest city.
+Valencia, with a metro population of around 1,720,000, is Spain's third-largest city.
 It's located on the Mediterranean coast, approximately 200 miles south of Barcelona.
 Although Valencia has a rich history, it is often referred to as one of Spain's more modern cities.
 Students will be captivated by the "City of Arts and Sciences," a masterpiece of modern-day construction featuring attractions such as the Planetarium, the Museum of Science, the Palace of the Arts, and the Oceanographic Park.
 Celebrations and festivals throughout the year, like Las Fallas, provide an excellent opportunity for students to witness Spanish character at its best.

-ISA by WorldStrides
+WorldStrides

-ISA by WorldStrides
+WorldStrides

 Ready to Learn More?

-Valencia, with a metro population of around 1,720,000, is Spain's third largest city.
+Valencia, with a metro population of around 1,720,000, is Spain's third-largest city.
 It's located on the Mediterranean coast, approximately 200 miles south of Barcelona.
 Although Valencia has a rich history, it is often referred to as one of Spain's more modern cities.
 Students will be captivated by the "City of Arts and Sciences," a masterpiece of modern-day construction featuring attractions such as the Planetarium, the Museum of Science, the Palace of the Arts, and the Oceanographic Park.
 Celebrations and festivals throughout the year, like Las Fallas, provide an excellent opportunity for students to witness Spanish character at its best.

 Related Programs